 Although it's confusing at first look, you will be able to make your way through these charts.
 Here's how:

-Prospective immigrants whose Priority Dates are earlier than the cutoff date listed in that month's chart will become eligible to apply for a visa ("Dates for Filing" chart) or receive a visa or green card ("Application Final Action Dates" chart).
+Prospective immigrants whose Priority Dates are earlier than the cutoff date listed in that month's chart become eligible to apply for a visa ("Dates for Filing" chart) or receive a visa or green card ("Application Final Action Dates" chart).

 The earlier your Priority Date, the better off you are, because it means you are in line ahead of other applicants.
 But the latest cutoff date doesn't actually tell you how long it will be before your own visa or green card is available.
 It merely gives you a rough idea.
 If you subtract the cutoff date on the current month's Visa Bulletin chart from today's date, you will see how long previous applicants waited.
 You might figure you will face a similar wait, but things can change.

-Another odd thing you might see on the Visa Bulletin is a box that contains the letter C or U, instead of a date.
-The letter C (for "current") means there are plenty of visas in that category and no one has to wait.
-It's as if everyone's priority date suddenly were current.
-For example, in early 2023, visa category 2A (spouses and minor children of lawful permanent residents) listed "C" for current for many months, which meant that in this group, applicants could file for green cards as soon as their I-130 petitions were approved; or potentially even adjust status in the U.S. with a "concurrent" filing of Form I-130, Form I-485, and the rest.
+For example, in mid-2025, visa category 2A (spouses and minor children of lawful permanent residents) had a wait of just over three years.
+Yet it had been listed as "C" (current) for much of 2023, which meant that in this group, applicants could file for green cards as soon as their I-130 petitions were approved; or potentially even adjust status in the U.S. with a "concurrent" filing of Form I-130, Form I-485, and the rest.
 (See When an I-130 Can Be Filed at the Same Time as a Green Card Application.)
+But again, things later shifted dramatically.

 The letter U (for "unavailable") in the chart means that all the visas have been used up for that year.
 If, for example, this were February, and you saw a U in your category box, you would know you could forget about getting closer to a visa until October (when the new year starts in the visa allocation process).